CTCycle/XREPORT-radiological-reports-generator/README.md

 The project includes an automated setup script for Windows: `XREPORT/start_on_windows.bat`.

 The launcher performs the following:
-1. Downloads portable runtimes (Python, Node.js) to `XREPORT/resources/runtimes`.
+1. Downloads portable runtimes (Python, Node.js) to `runtimes/` at the project root.
 2. Installs all backend and frontend dependencies (including `uv` and `npm` packages).
 3. Builds the frontend client for local serving.
 4. Launches the backend server and opens the web interface.